wix-incubator/repluggable/README.md

   -

-- Why EditorHost?
+- Why AppHost?
 We can just use static imports across the packages.

-- Why should EditorHost hold my extension slots?
+- Why should AppHost hold my extension slots?
 My feature can hold them privately instead.

-- Why should I always lookup APIs and slots through EditorHost?
+- Why should I always lookup APIs and slots through AppHost?
 I can lookup once in the build time, then cache privately.